-The Global Environment Facility Small Grants Programme (GEF-SGP) has received core funds under the GEF-7 to support Ghana to implement its priority programmes.
-Accordingly, the GEF/SGP announces the 2020/21 "call for proposals" to award small grants of up to US$50,000 to Civil Society Organizations and community groups for the most innovative initiatives in the following GEF focal areas:
+The Global Environment Facility Small Grants Program (GEF-SGP) has received core funds under the GEF-7 to support Ghana to implement its priority programmes.
+In line with this, the GEF/SGP announces the 2021 "call for proposals" to award small grants of up to US$50,000 to Civil Society Organizations and community groups for the most innovative initiatives in the following GEF focal area activities:

 - Community-based conservation of threatened ecosystems and species.

 - Enhancing sustainable forest and agroforest landscape management for biodiversity conservation.

 - Innovative agro-ecology models and mechanisms for conservation of carbon stocks in the forest and savannah land use.